-Amid growing concerns over high premiums, Nepal Rastra Bank (NRB) has started homework on revising the premium rate on the deposit insurance by the banks and financial institutions (BFIs).
+Amid growing concerns over high premiums, Nepal Rastra Bank (NRB) has

 The central bank is considering to revise the premium rate from the next fiscal year, according to a highly placed NRB source.